SnowMaps

 Spotter activation will not be needed today or tonight.
 However,

-any reports of accumulating snow will be appreciated.
+any reports of heavy rain or flooding will be appreciated.

 $$